boardsource/bs-python/README.md

                 * add submodules
             * misc_file_changes <- change cpy code
             * board_mapping <- this moves BS_python boards into the right place in cpy
-                * genarates the build script and post build script
+                * generates the build script and post build script
         * pulls the docker container or uses the one you build (see below)
         * starts the new docker container
             * runs the dockersetupcmd.sh
                 *  this sets up the cloned cpy repo for building
-            * runs the genarated build script that builds all the BS_Python boards
+            * runs the generated build script that builds all the BS_Python boards
-        * runs the genarated post build script
+        * runs the generated post build script
             * this moves all of the built .u2f files into the ./build_out and renames them